ShubhamSakhareGEM/fintech-rag-analyst/README.md

   * **Issue:** LangChain updates frequently, causing `ModuleNotFoundError`.
   * **Solution:** I refactored the code to use the modern `langchain-community` and `langchain-google-genai` libraries and unpinned specific versions to allow for compatibility fixes on different OS architectures (M1 Mac vs Intel).

+**4. The "SQLite Version Mismatch" Crash**

+  * **Issue:** The default Linux environment on Streamlit Cloud uses an older version of SQLite (v3.31), but the vector database (Chroma/FAISS) requires a newer version (v3.35+).
+This caused the app to crash immediately upon deployment.
+  * **Solution:** I implemented a "hot-swap" patch in app.py.
+By installing pysqlite3-binary and injecting it into sys.modules at runtime, I forced the application to use a modern, compatible database engine without needing root server access.

+**5. Python 3.13 Compatibility**

+  * **Issue:** Streamlit Cloud defaults to the latest Python 3.13.
+However, critical libraries like langchain-community and faiss-cpu have not yet released stable wheels for 3.13, leading to ModuleNotFoundError: No module named 'langchain.chains'.
+  * **Solution:** I explicitly pinned the environment to Python 3.10 in the deployment settings and locked the requirements.txt versions (langchain==0.1.16) to ensure a stable, reproducible build.

 -----